Mongolia: Religion

+The fall of communism in 1991 restored public religious practice.
+Tibetan Buddhism, which had been the predominant religion prior to the rise of communism, again rose to become the most widely practiced religion in Mongolia.

+The end of religious repression in the 1990s also allowed for other religions to spread in the country.
+According to the Christian missionary group Barnabas Fund, the number of Christians grew from just four in 1989 to around 40,000 as of 2008.
+In May 2013, The Church of Jesus Christ of Latter-day Saints held a cultural program to celebrate 20 years in Mongolia, with 10,900 members and 16 church buildings.
+There are some 1,000 Catholics, and in 2003 a missionary from the Philippines was named Mongolia's first Catholic bishop.
+In 2017 Seventh-day Adventists reported 2,700 members in six churches up from zero members in 1991.

 Education

-During the state socialist period, education was one of the areas of significant achievement in Mongolia.
+During the state socialist period, education was one of the areas of significant achievement.
 Before the People's Republic, literacy rates were below one percent.
 By 1952, illiteracy was virtually eliminated, in part through the use of seasonal boarding schools for children of nomadic families.
 Funding to these boarding schools was cut in the 1990s, contributing to slightly increased illiteracy.

-Primary and secondary education formerly lasted ten years, but was expanded to eleven years.
-Since the 2008–2009 school year, new first-graders are using the 12-year system, with a full transition to the 12-year system in the 2019–2020 school year.

-As of 2006, English is taught in all secondary schools across Mongolia, beginning in fourth grade.
-English has taken over from Russian as the dominant foreign language in Mongolia, particularly in Ulaanbaatar.
+Primary and secondary education 12 years.
+English is taught in all secondary schools across Mongolia, beginning in fourth grade.

 Mongolian national universities are all spin-offs from the National University of Mongolia and the Mongolian University of Science and Technology.
-Almost three in five Mongolian youths now enroll in university.
+Almost three in five youths enroll in university.
 There was a six-fold increase in students between 1993 and 2010.

 Culture

-The symbol in the left bar of the national flag is a Buddhist icon called Soyombo.
-It represents the sun, moon, stars, and heavens per standard cosmological symbology abstracted from that seen in traditional thangka paintings.
+The Soyombo symbol represents the sun, moon, stars, and heavens per standard cosmological symbology abstracted from that seen in traditional thangka paintings.

-Visual arts

-Before the 20th century, most works of the fine arts in Mongolia had a religious function, and therefore Mongolian fine arts were heavily influenced by religious texts.
-Thangkas were usually painted or made in appliqué technique.
-Bronze sculptures usually showed Buddhist deities.
-A number of great works are attributed to the first Jebtsundamba Khutuktu, Zanabazar.

-In the late 19th century, painters like "Marzan" Sharav turned to more realistic painting styles.
-Under the Mongolian People's Republic, socialist realism was the dominant painting style, however traditional thangka-like paintings dealing with secular, nationalist themes were also popular, a genre known as "Mongol zurag".

-Among the first attempts to introduce modernism into the fine arts of Mongolia was the painting Ehiin setgel (Mother's love) created by Tsevegjav in the 1960s.
-The artist was purged as his work was censored.

-All forms of fine arts flourished only after perestroika in the late 1980s.
-Otgonbayar Ershuu is arguably one of the most well-known Mongolian modern artists in the Western world, he was portrayed in the film "ZURAG" by Tobias Wulff.